 When you think about adoption, you probably picture an adorable little baby matched with a couple who are ecstatic over finally achieving their dream of building their family.
 That was always the picture in my mind when I thought about adoption.
 And that is often the case.
 But adoption is not just for babies.

-As I began my practice in adoption law, I quickly learned there are a lot more adoption scenarios than baby adoptions.
-There are step-parent adoptions, relative adoptions, foster-adoptions of older children, and adult adoptions.
+As I began my practice as an adoption attorney, I quickly learned there are a lot more adoption scenarios than baby adoptions.
+There are stepparent adoptions, relative adoptions, foster-adoptions of older children, and adult adoptions.
 Adult Adoption is available when the “child” to be adopted is over 18.

 So, first I explained the legal requirements.
 (1) Both parties must be over the age of 18.
 Check.
 (2) The adoptee must be younger than the adopter.
 Check.
 (3) The adoptee must not be the spouse of the Adopter (seriously).
 Check.
 (4) The spouse of the adopter must consent to the adoption.
 Check.

 Next, I explained the legal consequences.
 An adoption is final and may only be set aside if there was fraud.
 It will create a legal parent-child relationship, and the law will treat Tina as if she were the natural child of Michael.
 Both will assume the legal rights and responsibilities of a parent-child relationship, including inheritance rights.
 There may be tax consequences so they should consult with their tax specialist.